irlbeckt/Newsletter-Signup/README.md

 To pull from GitHub remote repository to the local repository
 - In the command line type "git pull"

-Tp delete contact from Mailchimp see the following link: https://mailchimp.com/help/delete-contacts/
+To delete contact(s) from Mailchimp see the following link: https://mailchimp.com/help/delete-contacts/